luismayta/zsh-pyenv/docs/contributing.md

 Feel free to use all of the contribution options:

 - Contribute to zsh-pyenv repositories on [GitHub](https://github.com/luismayta/zsh-pyenv).
-See [Git flow](./contribute/github-flow.md).
+See [GitHub flow](./contribute/github-flow.md).

 ## Getting Started